Bake Play Smile

 Equipment - You’ll need a food processor, a Thermomix or a rolling pin to crush the biscuits.
 And of course, a fridge!

-Dissolving gelatine - Place 2 tsp of gelatine powder into a small bowl filled with ⅓ cup lukewarm water.
+Dissolving gelatine - Place 2 teaspoon of gelatine powder into a small bowl filled with ⅓ cup lukewarm water.
 Place that small bowl into a large bowl and fill the larger bowl with boiling water (do not allow the boiling water to enter the smaller bowl).
 Allow the boiling water to slowly heat the smaller bowl and dissolve the gelatine (this will take a couple of minutes).

 Decorating - if you would like to decorate your jelly cake with sprinkles (I used red and green Christmas sprinkles) than do so just before serving (as the fridge can make the sprinkles lose their colour).